mautic/developer-documentation-new/docs/plugins/config.rst

 Custom config parameters
 ************************
+You can define custom configuration parameters in your plugin to support configurable features, such as enabling or disabling functionality.

-Mautic plugins can define custom configuration parameters for use within their code.
-These parameters are typically stored in ``app/config/local.php``, and their default values should be defined in the plugin’s own config file to ensure stability and avoid errors.
+Mautic plugins allow you to define these parameters for use within your plugin’s code.
+Store these parameters in ``app/config/local.php``, and define their default values in the plugin’s own config file to ensure stability and avoid errors.

-To prevent Symfony from throwing errors during cache compilation, or when accessing parameters directly from the container without checking for existence, always define custom parameters in the `plugin’s config file <https://devdocs.mautic.org/en/latest/plugins/config.html#parameters-config-items>`_.
-This guarantees the parameter exists and has a fallback value.
+To avoid errors during cache compilation or when accessing parameters directly from the container without checking for their existence, always define custom parameters in the `plugin’s config file <https://devdocs.mautic.org/en/latest/plugins/config.html#parameters-config-items>`_.
+This guarantees that the parameter exists and has a fallback value.

-To add these configuration options in the Configuration page, you’ll need:
+To add these configuration options in the configuration page, you’ll need:

-- An `event subscriber <https://devdocs.mautic.org/en/latest/plugins/event_listeners.html>`_ to register the configuration,
+- An `event subscriber <https://devdocs.mautic.org/en/latest/plugins/event_listeners.html>`_ to register the configuration.
-- A `form type <https://devdocs.mautic.org/en/latest/components/forms.html>`_ that defines the fields, and
+- A `form type <https://devdocs.mautic.org/en/latest/components/forms.html>`_ that defines the fields.
 - A specific view for rendering the form.

 .. note::

-   To translate the plugin’s tab label in the Configuration form, include a translation key like ``mautic.config.tab.helloworld_config`` in the plugin’s ``messages.ini`` file.
-Replace ``helloworld_config`` with the formAlias used when registering the form in the event subscriber.
+   To translate the plugin’s tab label in the configuration form, include a translation key like ``mautic.config.tab.helloworld_config`` in the plugin’s ``messages.ini`` file.
+Replace ``helloworld_config`` with the ``formAlias`` used when registering the form in the event subscriber.

 Config event subscriber